Skip to contents

 Introduction

-plmmr is a package for fitting Penalized Linear Mixed Models in R. This package was created for the purpose of fitting penalized regression models to high dimensional data in which the observations are correlated in some complex way.
-For instance, this kind of data arises often in the context of genetics (e.g., GWAS dealing with population structure/family structure).
+plmmr is a package for fitting Penalized Linear Mixed Models in R. This package was created for the purpose of fitting penalized regression models to high dimensional data in which the observations are correlated.
+For instance, this kind of data arises often in the context of genetics (e.g., GWAS in which there is population structure and/or family grouping).

 The novelties of plmmr are: